Learning and Selfconfirming Equilibria in Network Games: Local externalities

-\begin{example} Now consider again the network from Example \ref{ex:net1} (Figure \ref{fig:net1}), with 4 nodes.
-Even if there are only positive externalities, the magnitude of $\gamma $ may imply convergence or not.
-If $ \gamma <1$, there is convergence.
-If instead $\gamma \geq 1$ there is divergence.
-Figure \ref{fig:netex5} shows two cases, with $\gamma =0.9$ and $ \gamma =1$ respectively, starting from the same initial beliefs.
-Note that, nodes/players 1 and 4 reinforce each other, and this gives rise to an oscillating behavior of their beliefs. \end{example}
+\begin{example} Go back to the 4-node network of Example \ref{ex:net1} (Figure \ref{fig:net1}).
+Even if there are only positive externalities, convergence depends on the magnitude of $w$.
+If $w<1$, there is convergence.
+If instead $w\geq 1$, there is divergence.
+Figure \ref{fig:netex5} shows two cases, with $w=0.9$ and $w=1$ respectively, starting from the same initial beliefs.
+Note that the actions of nodes/players 1 and 4 reinforce each other's beliefs, and this gives rise to an oscillating path of their beliefs.
+The case of $w=1$, where the amplitude of oscillations remains constant, is actually non--generic. \end{example}

-Our notion of stability with respect to conjectures relates to the standard notion of stability with respect to actions in the following way.
-First of all, since played actions are justified by some conjectures, the only reason for these actions to change is a perturbation of the surrounding conjectures, but this is not a sufficient condition.
-If all agents are active, the two definitions have the same the consequences in terms of stability, since a perturbation with respect to actions happens if and only if every agent's conjecture is perturbed.
-However, if a selfconfirming equilibrium has inactive agents, then those inactive agents who play a corner solution do not show perturbation in actions when their conjectures are perturbed.
-This implies that if an action profile is stable with respect to actions perturbations, then it is also stable under conjectures perturbations, but the converse does not hold.

-\section{Local and Global externalities}
+\section{Local and global externalities}

-As anticipated when discussing Eq. \eqref{eq:global_intro}, we consider now an extension to the case of equation \eqref{eq:LQ}, in which we add a global externality term with no strategic effects.
-For each $i\in I$, we posit an interval $Y_{i}=[\underline{y}_{i},\bar{y} _{i}]$, a coefficient $\beta \in \mathbb{R}$, and we consider the following aggregator:\footnote{ This aggregator $g$ sums up the actions of all the agents in the network except agent $i$.
-We could have considered agent $i$ as well, but we opted for this specification so as not to change the first order condition with respect to the case with just local externalities.}